Mathematical Economics B

 Module Pre Requisite

-There will be a term test accounting for 30% of the overall grade, homework accounting for 20% and a term project comprising 50% of the overall grade.
+There will be regular homework accounting for 60% and a term project comprising 40% of the overall grade.